rockapot/crash/Story/Hour 08 - Sara.md

 Em closed her eyes.
 Blessed mother what could she say?
 Was there a protocol for this?
 “Your upper torso.
 Likely your heart.
 Your lungs.”
 And she added in a whisper: “Maybe more.”
 Sara sat back with eyes stunned and watery and Em felt her own tears coming.
 Footfalls of a formation approached from behind her, the rattle of a drip line on the grated deck.
 She took a bandage—no, two, three—and leaned forward and wiped tears from the girl’s face.
-*Mother Star, if you’re there, if you’re merciful, just freeze time, let me stay with this one.
-She’s not dying but look at her she’s naked and she’s terrified.
-Mother Star please.*
+*Mother Star, please let me stay with this one, just a bit longer.*
 The spotlight returned, bright from behind Em, but this time Sara paid it no mind.
 “Em?
 Is that you?” said a male voice on the other side of the beacon.
 “Get out of here!”
 Em shouted back.